 Do You Need a Special Antenna for Digital TV?

-Early antennas used a 300-ohm twin lead cable, which is flat antenna wire consisting of two leads separated by insulation.
-These two leads terminate in U-shaped connectors.
-You might have seen examples of such old TV antenna wire:
+You may have seen twin lead cable before: it’s flat antenna wire consisting of two leads separated by insulation.
+These two leads terminate in U-shaped connectors as shown below:

 Do Rabbit Ear Antennas Work with Digital TV?

-Omnidirectional rabbit ears are the oldest and most common type of indoor antenna, which are designed to receive VHF signals when you’re within 15 miles of the nearest tower.
+Omnidirectional rabbit ears are the oldest, and previously were the most common type of indoor antenna.
+It was designed to receive VHF signals, ideally when you lived at closer ranges to the broadcasting tower.

-They’re easy to install and consist of two telescoping metal rods connected to a common base, making rabbit ears a type of dipole antenna.
+They’re easy to install and consist of two telescoping metal rods connected to a common base, making them a type of dipole antenna.

-This design allows the direction of each rod to be adjusted independently of the other, which allows it to be placed in crowded spaces more easily.
+This design allows the direction of each rod to be adjusted independently of the other, which allows it to be easily placed in space-challenged areas.